saflamini/superfluid-hardhatweb3testing/README.md

-Test a super app using Hardhat + the web3/truffle plugin
+Test a super app using Hardhat + the web3/truffle plugin.

+NOTE: This was designed for the Goerli Ethereum testnet.
+Several address values are hardcoded with this assumption.

 Step 1: npm install.